appswithlove/updraft-plugin-android/README.md

 In order to use the plugin follow those steps:

-1.Add the code below to you `build.gradle` file in the `app` folder.
+1.Add the code below to you `build.gradle` file in the project root folder.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.appswithlove.updraft/updraft/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.appswithlove.updraft/updraft)